 GAP operates out of a purpose built facility located 90 minutes north of Melbourne’s CBD in the town of Seymour, but to make getting your greyhound into the program easier, GAP conducts regular off-site testing days at a number of tracks around Victoria.

 Greyhounds that are adopted via the GAP program undergo a thorough temperament assessment to ensure that they are safe around small dogs and that they are safe to go un-muzzled in public with a novice pet owner.
 Most greyhounds that enter the program will undergo a period of foster care prior to adoption.
 During the foster period, volunteers located across Victoria offer their homes and their time to assist the greyhounds with their transition from the track and life in a kennel environment to life in a family home.
-Our award winning, Prison Pet Partnership, also sees inmates at two of Victoria’s minimum security prisons act as foster carers, with the greyhounds living on-site for 6 weeks whilst they undergo training and socialisation.
+Our award winning, Prison Pet Partnership, also sees inmates at two of Victoria’s minimum security prisons act as foster carers, with the greyhounds living on-site for up to 4 weeks whilst they undergo training and socialisation.

 Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to minimise the chances of an adoption failing.
 Staff assess a potential adopters expectations, lifestyle and requirements, including whether or not they already have other pets.
 Adopters are then paired to a greyhound that is most likely to meet their expectations.
 As not all greyhounds are cat-tolerant, there can sometimes be a wait for those adopters that have pet cats, but there is always the option of fostering a greyhound with the view to adopt.